-On September 18th, we are inviting you to join millions of people around the globe in celebrating World Water Monitoring Day!
+On September 18th, we invited you to join millions of people around the globe in celebrating World Water Monitoring Day!
 Join our Bacteria Blitz and help us collect 20 bacteria samples from the Waccamaw River watershed in one day!

 The 2021 Waccamaw Conference, “Confluence: The Blue Trail Connection”, was held from World Water Day (March 22) to Earth Day (April 22), was a great success!
 Thanks for joining us both virtually and in person for this year’s event.